NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Moves and appears 3 frames sooner
     - Same strike timing
     - Can be grabbed on landing
-- 4A DEF window starts frame 10 and ends frame 33 (animation ends frame 46)
+- 4A DEF from frames 10-35, animation ends frame 51
 - Act4A unblockable
 - 8B cannot be subbed until later
 - 8A